ridhoibey0/hackathon-sevima-backend/README.md

 **Populate the database with seed data with relationships which includes users, articles, comments, tags, favorites and follows.
 This can help you to quickly start testing the api or couple a frontend and start using it with ready content.**

-For the login default user and admin you can check
+For the credential login default user and admin you can check

     database/seeds/UserSeeder.php